shama/navelgazer/README.md

 > Important note: `watch` and some of these libraries watch file trees instead of single files which could partially be the reason for some of the time.

 > Important note: `pathwatcher` is the library this one was forked from.
 It was forked as their use case is primarily to support file watching in the atom editor.
+Mine is to support gaze.

 ## Release History
 * 1.0.0 - Initial release